karthikms13/EDA_Project2/README.md

 ### Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 Using the base plotting system, make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.

 Total PM2.5 emissions in the US have reduced from the year 1999 to 2008.
 From the years 1999 to 2002 the reduction was 23%.
 2002 to 2005 saw a reduction in emissions although it wasn't significant 3%.
-From 2005 to 2005 saw a significant reduction of 36%.
+From 2005 to 2008 saw a significant reduction of 36%.

 ## Question 2

-### Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (\color{red}{\verb|fips == "24510"|}fips == "24510") from 1999 to 2008?
+### Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (fips == "24510") from 1999 to 2008?
 Use the base plotting system to make a plot answering this question.

 Total pm2.5 emissions decreased in Baltimore City during the period from 1999 to 2008, however the decrease wasn't continuous, the PM2.5 emissions took a jump from 2002 to 2005, but fell sharply from 2005 to 2008.